 We live in a world which is saturated with sex and we’re drowning in it….and most of it is a corrupt and perverted kind of sex anyway.
 High moral values and marriage are most often trashed and discarded in favour of various corrupt alternatives.
 Sadly, although Mormonism seems to promote such values, “Twilight” promotes and romanticizes a sick and demonic love from which no good can ever come.

 Despite occasional demonic irruptions and individual contact with spirits through Spiritism and séances and such, God has closed the door to the spirit world, forbidding humans to make contact with it.
-“There shall not be found among you any one that….useth divination, or an observer of times, or an enchanter, or a witch, or a charmer, or a consulter with familiar spirits, or a wizard, or a necromancer.
+“There shall not be found among you any one that maketh his son or his daughter to pass through the fire [burnt human sacrifice], or that useth divination [foretell future events, discover hidden knowledge using supernatural powers, runes], or an observer of times [soothsayer, seer, astrologer], or an enchanter [user of magic charms, amulets, enchantments, or spells], or a witch, [soothsaying, use of formulas and incantations to practice sorcery, invocation for aid of demons], Or a charmer [dealer in spells, curses, and blessings], or a consulter with familiar spirits [medium with personal spirit guide], or a wizard [magician, sorcerer, conjurer], or a necromancer [communicating with the dead].
 For all that do these things are an abomination unto the LORD” (Deut 18:10-12).
-“And when they shall say unto you, Seek unto them that have familiar spirits, and unto wizards that peep and that mutter: should not a people seek unto their God? for the living unto the dead?
+“And when they shall say unto you, Seek unto them that have familiar spirits, and unto wizards that peep, and that mutter: should not a people seek unto their God? for the living to the dead?
 To the law and to the testimony: if they speak not according to this word, it is because there is no light in them” (Isaiah 8:19).
 While these verses don’t mention hellish half-breed monsters such as those in Twilight, God condemns them because of the unseen hellish plane which they come from, as well as mediums, necromancers, sorcerers, wizards and so on.
 The “Twilight” series romanticizes and makes desirable that which God detests and condemns, and for which he will cast off for eternity all who involve themselves in it.

 Stop reading and watching things that have the power to possess or enslave you – you don’t know what can happen – sometimes nothing, sometimes devastation.
 There is a real spirit realm filled with both good and hostile beings, and the hostiles disguise themselves as angels of light in order to deceive and kill: “….for Satan himself is transformed into an angel of light.
-Therefore it is no great thing if his ministers also be transformed as ministers of righteousness” (2 Cor 11:14-15).
+Therefore it is no great thing if his ministers also be transformed as the ministers of righteousness; whose end shall be according to their works” (2 Cor 11:14-15).

 Beahm, George.
 2009, “Bedazzled: Stephenie Meyer and the Twilight Phenomenon”, JR Books, London NW1 0ND

-Scripture references are from the King James Version of the Holy Bible.
+Unless otherwise stated, all Scripture references in this article are from the King James Version of the Bible.